asteriondb/dbTwig/examples/react/README.md

 or

     http://your.server.name:5000

-If something is already running on port 5000, you can change the default port number as shown below:

-    serve -l 5001 -s build

-If you are accessing your compute node via an SSH tunnel, you'll need to add a mapping for port 5000.
-Here's an example:

-    ssh asterion@your.ip.address -L 8080:localhost:8080 -L 5000:localhost:5000

-If your AsterionDB installation is not listening on it's default port (i.e. 8080) you will have to modify the React example application's configuration and then rebuild it.
-Here are the steps:

-  1. Open up /home/asterion/asterion/oracle/dbTwig/examples/react/javaScript/reactExample/public/assets/config.js in an editor
-  2. Set the value of dbTwigHost appropriately (e.g. http://localhost:8888)
-  3. Set your current directory to /home/asterion/asterion/oracle/dbTwig/examples/react/javaScript/reactExample
-  4. Rebuild the React application by typing 'npm run build'

 If you get a 404 error, it is most likely because you did not change to the ./examples/react/javaScript/reactExample subdirectory before you ran the serve program.